cvergnes/public/storytelling_with_data.md

 A good story grab your attention and is easy to remember

-Every good story has : setup, conflict and resolution
+Every good story has : setup, conflict and resolution : 3 act structure